Devotions

 Keeping Your Valuables Safe

 Mighty trees were pushed over like matchsticks.
 Homes had planks placed beneath their foundations and hauled away.
-Mountains of earth and massive chunks of concrete were moved like children’s building blocks.
-All was being done to make way for a major road widening.
-One day while caught in traffic near the construction, I noticed something […]
+Mountains of earth and massive chunks of concrete were moved like children’s building […]

 Read More